 Rent-Cost of Services.
-Rent decreased 7.0% from \$40.9 million to \$38.0 million for the year ended December 31, 2022 compared to the year ended December 31, 2021, primarily as a result of the transfer of senior living communities to Ensign.
-Rent as a percentage of total revenue decreased from 9.3% to 8.0% in the year ended December 31, 2022.
+Rent increased 4.6% from \$38.0 million to \$39.8 million for the year ended December 31, 2023 compared to the year ended December 31, 2022, primarily as a result of the newly acquired senior living communities.
+As a percentage of revenue, rent-cost of services decreased 70 basis points when compared to the year ended December 31, 2022 due to improved senior living performance.